fullerjs/fuller/README.md

 Verbose mode:

 __fuller.verbose.log(str)__ — print str to console if fuller in verbose mode

-Several help functions:

-__fuller.concat(path, arrayFileNames, [prependString], [appendString])__ — concatenates files with base path and strings for appeding and prepending to result.

-__fuller.writeFileForce(pathFile, data, cb)__ — writes file, but if destination directory not exist creates it.

 Bonus, you can specify dev task.
 It'll be run before all others tasks when you'll use -z(--dev) key.